If you’re like most guys you want an optimal men’s physique One that’s powerful, healthy, and athletic.

 So stop scrolling and start taking action.
 Here are the three un-secret secrets to craft your best physique ever.

 When I first walked into Planet Fitness, my goal was to pack on 20 pounds of lean muscle.
-So I started going to the gym each morning, training religously for two hours.
+So I started going to the gym each morning, training religiously for two hours.

 Afterward, I would head to my job at a local pizzeria restaurant and work for 12 hours.
 Guess what?
 I ate a lot.
-Yet somehow I thought this was good because…protein.
-Pizza had protein, right?
+Yet somehow I thought this was good because of…protein.
+The pizza had protein, right?
 I ended up putting on 25 pounds.

 Eating pizza and cannolis all day does not mean you’re eating more protein.
 Pretty obvious, right?

 But this is just one example of how deluded and far away from achieving your goals, you can be.
 Good intentions and hard work are not enough.

 If you’re strength training, aim for 1.6-1.8 g/kg of protein per body mass each day.

 The amino acids in dietary protein sources are the building blocks of muscle tissue.
 That’s what makes protein so important.